UnintendedSheep/SpanishTranslations/README.md

 need help uploading this file to your computer?
 Start by downloading this file. open up your search bar in Windows Desktop.
-Search %appdata%
+Search "%appdata%".
-click on MajicJungle.
+Next click on "MajicJungle".
-click on Sapiens.
+Next click on "Sapiens".
-click on Localizations.
+Next click on "Localizations".
-Copy and past this file into the localizations folder.
+Finally, Copy and paste this file into the localizations folder.
-Open up Sapiens.
+Open up Sapiens (the game).
-Click Settings.
+Then Click "Settings".
-Click Languages.
+Next Click "Languages".
 Spanish should now be available.